Here are some fun ways to teach rhyming in Pre-K.

 Draw a picture on a dry erase board, such as grass, sky, tree, flower, and sun.
 Say a word, such as tower, and have a child come up to erase what rhymes (flower); erase what rhymes with bee (tree); erase what rhymes with fun (sun).
 Continue until the whole picture is erased.
 Draw on a dry erase lap board before the children arrive, so that they don’t have to wait while you draw.
 Usually, after I’ve drawn a few, some of the children will volunteer to draw one for the next day.

 Rhyme Time Pocket Chart

 This is just another way to use and display rhyming cards.
 We use this pocket chart for matching games at circle time, and the children use it during center time.
-I purchased the set of rhyming cards in a box in the school supply section of a store (I no longer remember where).
+I purchased the set of rhyming cards in the school supply section of a store (I no longer remember where).
 You could also print the cards from the Rhyming Match Game to use for the pocket chart.

-Don’t miss the literacy resource page!
+Don’t miss the Phonological Awareness page!